Summary of Degree Programme

-The master’s degree programme ‘Comparative Politics of Eurasia’ has been designed to provide graduates with the professional skills and competences expected by NRU HSE and to meet the requirements of both the university’s and the Federal state’s educational standards.
+The master’s degree program ‘Business and Politics in Modern Asia’ has been designed to provide graduates with the professional skills and competences expected by NRU HSE and to meet the requirements of the university’s educational standard.

 During the course of the master’s program, students will acquire the skills required to carry out professional tasks across the following areas: